Robert Gayre: Mankind Quarterly and publications on race

 Gayre was one of the founders of Mankind Quarterly and an editor from 1960 to 1978.
 He was honorary editor-in-chief thereafter.

 The magazine has been called a "cornerstone of the scientific racism establishment" and a "white supremacist journal", "scientific racism's keepers of the flame", a journal with a "racist orientation" and an "infamous racist journal", and "journal of 'scientific racism'".

 In 1968 he testified on behalf of members of the Racial Preservation Society who were charged under the Race Relations Act for publishing racialist material.
 They prevailed in their defence.
 In his evidence to the court Gayre described blacks as being "feckless" and he maintained that scientific evidence showed that blacks "prefer their leisure to the dynamism which the white and yellow races show."

-Titles, styles and controversies
+Falsified ancestry; creation of "Clan Gayre"

-Previous generations of Gayre's ancestors (in the female line) all used the spelling "Gair" as far back as the 17th century.
+Even according to the falsified pedigree he provided to Burke's Peerage for publication, previous generations of Gayre's Gair ancestors all used the spelling "Gair" as far back as the 17th century.
 Gayre's university degree in the mid-1920s was likewise issued with the "Gair" spelling, but he began spelling it "Gayre" at least as early as 1943.
 In 1957, after the death of his father, he changed his surname to "Gayre of Gayre and Nigg", a title that had never before been used.